AMarinjo/song-suggest/README.md

 Make sure you set up the credentials.txt and database.ini files locally to connect to your Postgres database.
 By looking at these files you will see the username and password need to be entered to login into the database correctly.
-Likewise, make sure your have access to the database prior to running the application.
+Likewise, make sure you have access to the database before running the application.

 To set these files up please create the following: